metapolator/metapolator/Docs/architecture.md

 principle of least knowledge.
 However for good reason we'll break this rule occasionally, because it can lead to bloated interfaces.
 For better decoupling Modules higher up in the hierarchy can call Modules below directly.
-But if a Module lower in the hierarchy want's to call upwards it should provide a callback or event mechanism where other code can bind to.
+But if a Module lower in the hierarchy wants to call upwards it should provide a callback or event mechanism where other code can bind to.

 ### Some rules for Modules